qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ......

 ``Point`` [vector: point]
-  Point as pole of inaccessibility for the source polygon vector layer
+  Point as pole of inaccessibility for the source polygon vector layer.

 .. _qgispolygonize: